qo-eth/TorchGPE/docs/source/user_guide/fundamentals.gas_class.rst

       &= e^{\tilde{T}/2}e^{\tilde{V}}e^{\tilde{T}/2}\exp(-\frac{1}{2}\left[\tilde{T}/2,\tilde{V}\right] -\frac{1}{2}\left[\tilde{V},\tilde{T}/2\right] + \mathcal{O}\left(\Delta t^3\right))\\
       &= e^{\tilde{T}/2}e^{\tilde{V}}e^{\tilde{T}/2}e^{\mathcal{O}\left(\Delta t^3\right)}.

-That is, the subsequent application of the kinetic propagator :math:`e^{\tilde{T}/2}` followed by the potential one :math:`e^{\tilde{V}` and the kinetic propagator one last time is equivalent to the application of the full operator :math:`U` up to third order in :math:`\Delta t`.
+That is, the subsequent application of the kinetic propagator :math:`e^{\tilde{T}/2}` followed by the potential one :math:`e^{\tilde{V}}` and the kinetic propagator one last time is equivalent to the application of the full operator :math:`U` up to third order in :math:`\Delta t`.

 Ground state
 ************

 The :py:meth:`~torchgpe.bec2D.gas.Gas.ground_state` method uses the split-step Fourier method to evolve the wave function in imaginary time to find the ground state of the system.
 The method takes as input the number of iterations to perform, the time step to use, the list of the potentials acting on the system and, optionally, a set of callbacks to monitor the evolution.
 Note that imaginary time evolution does not support the use of a time-dependent potential.
-After checking that the time step is indeed a purelly imaginary number, the method integrates the Gross Pitaevskii equation taking care of renormalising the wave function after each step.
+After checking that the time step is indeed a purely imaginary number, the method integrates the Gross Pitaevskii equation taking care of renormalising the wave function after each step.
 At the end of the propagation, the :py:obj:`~torchgpe.bec2D.gas.Gas.psi` and :py:obj:`~torchgpe.bec2D.gas.Gas.psik` attributes are updated to the final wave function.

 Real time propagation
 *********************